spaconference/spa-website/README.md

 ## To update the site

 Do not commit to master.
 Raise a pull request with your changes and then merge to master when ready.
-Htmlproofer will run on pull requests to confirm that all links exist.
+[Travis](https://travis-ci.org/spaconference/spa-website) will run html-proofer on pull requests to confirm that all links exist.

 Merging to master will deploy your changes to the live site.